Dimedici1/Project_Agros/README.md

 1. Run it in your own environment, for which you need to have Python 3.x installed on your system together with all libraries listed under the **Requirements**.

 2. Use the provided **AgrosEnv.yml** file to create a virtual environment, already containing all required libraries.
-To employ the virtual environment you need to have conda installed.
+To employ the virtual environment you **need to have conda installed**.
 A step by step guide on how to employ the virtual environment can be found under the Virtual Environment section.

 ## Requirements
 The following libraries are required to run the Agros class: